tiagopossato/descmaker/README.md

 run `python3 descmaker.py -i <input> -o <output> -l <language> -e` with terminal to execute the software:
 - `-i <input>` : input file (required)
 - `-o <output>` : output directory.
 Default: generated_code
 - `-l <language>` : output language.
-Can be c, python or esp32.
+Can be c, python or esp-idf.
 Default: c
 - `-e` :  If present, compile with cmake/gcc and execute the generated code.
 Default: no execution

 In the first run, the script will create the virtual environment and install the dependencies.
 This can take a while.
 After that, the script will generate the code.